Updated on : 14 Aug 2025

 Figure 3: Healthcare organizations are ramping up their AI investments

-Investments in healthcare are moving beyond telehealth platforms to areas such as virtual patient monitoring platforms, digital therapeutics, surgical robots, AI-based drug discovery, patient identification, recruitment, and monitoring of clinical trials - all of which play an important role around:
+Investments in healthcare are moving beyond telehealth platforms to areas such as virtual patient monitoring platforms, digital therapeutics, surgical robots, AI-based drug discovery, patient identification, recruitment, and monitoring of clinical trials – all of which play an important role in shaping a more connected, AI-powered healthcare model.
+These investments contribute to:

 Reducing healthcare expenditures